Surgery for skin cancer

 A skin flap is a slightly thicker layer of skin, which is taken from an area very close to the wound where the cancer has been removed.
 The flap is cut away but left partly connected so it still has a blood supply.
 It’s moved over the wound and stitched in place.
 You may also have some stitches around the donor site.
 This is a specialised type of surgery and you may have to travel to a different hospital to have it.

-Sometimes a graft is taken from the thigh area.
-This takes about two weeks or more to heal and may be a bit sore afterwards.
+If the skin graft is taken from the thigh area, it can take about two weeks or more to heal and may be a bit sore afterwards.
 The area the graft was taken from will also become less noticeable when it has healed.

 Mohs micrographic surgery